 UNC Greensboro accepts most credits from accredited 4-year institutions and community colleges.
 These credits may be accepted as General Education credits or as elective credits.
 Our staff will work with you throughout your application and enrollment process to help you know what to expect when you arrive on campus.

-NC community college transfer
+Transferring from a NC community college

-have you completed your degree?
+Have you completed your degree?

 Completed your AA or AS degree from a NC public community college: If you have at least a 2.0 GPA and a grade of “C” or better in all transferable courses, you will receive at least 60 semester hours of academic credit upon admission to UNC Greensboro.
 This means you will have fulfilled the university’s lower-division general education requirements.
 (Certain UNCG degree programs may have additional requirements or pre-requisites.)
 This is part of the state’s Comprehensive Articulation Agreement (CAA) policy.